Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 > ## Exercise 1:
 >
-> Why do you think we found so many OTUs in this bin?
+> Why do you think we found so many taxons in this bin?
 {: .challenge}

 ## Visualization of taxonomic assignment results